 3. An Extra Wardrobe

 Bring clothes you can layer and mix and match for multiple days.
 You do not need a new outfit twice a day.
-Bring two pair of shoes and no more.
-You probably won’t ever get out of your flip flops or hiking shoes anyway.
+Bring two pairs of shoes and no more.
+You probably won’t ever get out of your flip-flops or hiking shoes anyway.
 If you discover you’re cold, buy a souvenir sweatshirt.
 In addition, pare back on the beauty treatments.
 Bring the basics and make sure the family can share all the items.
 Believe it or not, baby shampoo works on all types of hair.
 Eliminate one of each and only bring what you need.
 Packing your RV is simple.
 Make a list and then cut it in half.

 TIP: The travel section at Walmart often sells pre-packed bags filled with everything you need.
-Shampoo, Conditioner, Toothbrush, Toothpaste, Deodorant and Wash Cloth.
-All your toiletries in one easy to carry bag.
+Shampoo, conditioner, toothbrush, toothpaste, deodorant, and wash cloth.
+All your toiletries in one easy-to-carry bag.

 4. Too Much Food

 Make a list of meals and bring the ingredients you will need…plus two alternatives.
 You do not need a full pantry for a weekend trip.
-You will not need baking supplies, and a pile of canned goods.
+You will not need baking supplies and a pile of canned goods.
 Plan ahead.
 If you need produce, stop and get only what you need along the way.
-Too many RVers pack for an army, and then end up eating out anyway.
+Too many RVers pack for an army and then end up eating out anyway.
 Don’t let this be you.
-Plan your meals for breakfast, lunch and dinner.
+Plan your meals for breakfast, lunch, and dinner.
 You will have more than enough left over for snacks.